cth06-Github/audioService/README.md

 ## Technical Details & Outstanding Issues
-Details and explanation about the concept and logic behind certain code, including any outstanding issues identified but not fully resolved are detailed in **`Documentation_Final_8Aug.docx` which can be found in the root of this repository**.
+Details and explanation about the concept and logic behind certain code, including any outstanding issues identified but not fully resolved are detailed in **`Technical-Documentation-8Aug.md` which is located at the root of this repository**.
 Information includes:
 1. Authentication & Authorisation (including the use of  `jose` package and `middleware.ts`)
 2. Unable to detect when users clicked on the back button
 3. Limitations about detecting whether devices are mobile or desktop (and why it may be important)